rashed914/it7405-project-rj/README.md

 conda activate web-it7405

-#Install Dependencies (make sure that you are in the right folder which is MusicAlbumsReview because everything is there)
+#Install Dependencies (make sure that you are in the right folder which is 'MusicAlbumsReview' because everything is there)

 pip install -r requirements.txt